divVerent/aaaaxy/CONTRIBUTING.md

   accuracy of the licensing information infeasible and usually leads to rejection.

-- The human submitter certifies they have fully understood the code they are submitting and can respond to comments or questions about it.
+- The human submitter certifies they have fully understood their submission and can respond to comments or questions about it.

 ## Translating